ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 #### Data center location
 {: #vc_addingviewingclusters-adding-dc-location}

-The {{site.data.keyword.CloudDataCent}} location of the cluster is set to the {{site.data.keyword.CloudDataCent_notm}} of the vCenter Server instance by default.
+The {{site.data.keyword.CloudDataCent_notm}} location of the cluster is set to the {{site.data.keyword.CloudDataCent_notm}} of the vCenter Server instance by default.
 You can deploy the cluster to a different {{site.data.keyword.CloudDataCent_notm}} than the deployed instance, but you must ensure that the network latency between the two {{site.data.keyword.CloudDataCents_notm}} is less than 150 ms. To check the network latency, you can use a tool such as [Looking Glass](/docs/infrastructure/network-tools?topic=network-tools-about-looking-glass#about-looking-glass).

 If you deploy the cluster to a different {{site.data.keyword.CloudDataCent_notm}} or {{site.data.keyword.cloud_notm}} infrastructure pod, three extra VLANs are ordered for use with the ordered {{site.data.keyword.baremetal_short}}.

 ### Bare Metal Server settings
 {: #vc_addingviewingclusters-bare-metal-settings}

-You can choose **Skylake**, **Cascade**, **SAP-certified**, or **Broadwell**.
+You can choose **Skylake**, **Cascade Lake**, **SAP-certified**, or **Broadwell**.
 Options might differ depending on the version that your instance was initially deployed in.

 #### Skylake
 {: #vc_addingviewingclusters-adding-skylake}